YashRavipati1/cse15l-lab-reports/Week3LabReport.md

       }

 The fix ensures that the words that pass the filter are added at the end of the List instead of the start.
 This is by changing result.add(0, s) to result.add(s).

+## Part 3

+I learned how to build and run a web server.
+This includes how to start a server on a specific port and how to open the server on a browser using localhost.
+I also learned how to manipulate what the web server does using the URL path and search queries.
+I was then able to start the web servers I made on a remote computer, a skill I didn't have before.